MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/isam-integration/index.md

 This also requires {{ site.data.keys.product }} to run on an application server that supports LTPA tokens.

-> NOTE: Native Android apps are supported on IBM Security Access Manager version 9.0.2 onwards.
-The older versions of Security Access Manager tokenise the authentication header, causing the {{ site.data.keys.product }}'s Android SDK to fail.
-The iOS and Cordova SDKs are not affected by this.
+> NOTE: Cordova-based apps (iOS or Android) and native Android apps are supported on IBM Security Access Manager version 9.0.2 onwards.
+The older versions of Security Access Manager tokenise the authentication header, causing the {{ site.data.keys.product }}'s Cordova/Android SDK to fail.
+The iOS SDK is not affected by this.
 This issue has been rectified in IBM Security Access Manager 9.0.2.

 ## Flow
 ### Initial flow